roman-milk/roman-milk.github.io/the-luckiest-man-in-the-world.md

  She moaned softly, looking up at me in wonder and exhaustion.
 I kissed her lips softly, got up and started her bath.
 I brought a warm facecloth to her, and cleaned her up, then lifted her helpless body in my arms and carried her to the bathroom.
 I placed her in the bath, and washed her.

  "My God, Alan.
 You almost killed me," she whispered, as I ran the facecloth over her body.
-Report_Story #4